Old Glossop Heritage Trail (approx 1 Hour).

 Turn right and walk to the end of Bute Street ( No 3 section on the map ), from there you can see the back of Haukshead Mill and Haukshead House.
 Directly in front of you is Shire Hill Hospital formally the Glossop Union work house .Behind the hospital is the long forgotten Workhouse quarry.
 On the right hand side is a small holding which was typical of the small farms in this area while the farming fields on the left hand side have been decimated by a modern out of keeping estate.

-Blackshaw Road Original Cottages
+Blackshaw Road Today

 These 4 cottages where saved and renovated.
 One of the cottages has been totally modernized and renovated inside and is now a locally run holiday cottage.